contact-nat/restlet-sites/modules/com.restlet/tech-doc/cloud/guide/03_create/04_test.md

 In order to test and debug a web API, a certain number of requirements must be met.

 The API must be deployed.
-Please visit the [Cell deployment](/technical-resources/apispark/guide/explore/cell-deployment "Cell deployment") page if you do not know how to deploy an API.
+Please visit the [Cell deployment](/documentation/cloud/guide/explore/cell-deployment "Cell deployment") page if you do not know how to deploy an API.
 You need access credentials if the API is not open to *Anyone*.
-Please visit the [Invocation](/technical-resources/apispark/guide/publish/publish/invocation "Invocation") page if you do not know how to obtain and view your API access credentials.
+Please visit the [Invocation](/documentation/cloud/guide/publish/publish/invocation "Invocation") page if you do not know how to obtain and view your API access credentials.

 # Invoke your web API

 Using a web API does not impose any particular programming language.
 It can even be done from a web browser.
-However, to test your API we recommend the use of tools such as the Swagger UI (which you can launch directly from APISpark), the Chrome extension POSTMAN or Restlet Client that provide a graphical user interface to perform HTTP calls.
+However, to test your API we recommend the use of tools such as the Swagger UI (which you can launch directly from Restlet Cloud) or Restlet Client (the chrome extension) that provide a graphical user interface to perform HTTP calls.

-## Invoke your web API from APISpark with the Swagger UI
+## Invoke your web API from Restlet Cloud with the Swagger UI

-APISpark embeds the Swagger UI to allow you to call out the various resources and methods of your API directly from the platform.
+Restlet Cloud embeds the Swagger UI to allow you to call out the various resources and methods of your API directly from the platform.

 From the **Overview** tab of your API, select the appropriate Endpoint.
 From the left panel, click on the Resource and the Method chosen and click on the **swagger** button.